The Scenario

 The Inflection

-Reveal the turning point that makes acting now the only option
+Reveal the turning point that answers why now

 Design a Narrative